NetPosterWorks - Educational Posters selected for teachers by a teacher.

 Charles Darwin Posters, Books, Videos, Links for Learning

-Charles Darwin, Laminated PosterCharles Darwin was a British geologist, zoologist, paleontologist, botanist & writer.
-His The Origin of Species, was first published in 1859, twenty-three years after his around the world voyage on the HMS Beagle.
-It was the first fully developed body of work to explain how species change through the process of "natural selection".
-In The Origin of Species, Darwin popularized the probability that every species is developing from previous species, clearly implying that humans could have evolved from earlier and different forms of life, that all living things are engaged in a "struggle for existence" and that the conditions of life will eliminate those animals or plants that inherit unfarvorable traits, thus ensuring the "survival of the fittest".
+In The Origin of the Species, Darwin popularized the probability that every species is developing from previous species, clearly implying that humans could have evolved from earlier and different forms of life, that all living things are engaged in a “struggle for existence” and that the conditions of life will eliminate those animals or plants that inherit unfavorable traits, thus ensuring the “survival of the fittest”.
 Darwin's theory of evolution concluded that there exists a natural selection process of favorable variations that over the course of millennia, that succeeds in producing an astonishing variety of life forms.

 CHARLES DARWIN POSTERS